Spittal/typesense-helm/README.md

 $ helm install my-release springboard/typesense -n [namespace]
 ```

-These commands deploy typesense on the Kubernetes cluster in the default configuration.
+These commands deploy Typesense on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm ls -n [namespace]`